madhavms/Optimize-React-Performance/README.md

-### Example to demonstarte render optimised React Component
+### Example to demonstrate render optimised React Component

 This is a React project which implements a basic basic web based counter, making use of Context Provider API for state management.
 This project demonstrates how the unwanted renders are avoided when the state changes.